 Make sure you don’t just write ‘study’.
 Target your study, otherwise you’ll trick yourself into doing nothing.

 Commit to regular study times.
 Developing a routine is important.
-Alison advises to, “Treat university like a job.
+ALS advises to, “Treat university like a job.
 If you can, come at the same time each day, and stay for the whole day.”

 You should now have something that looks like this horror show: